flipmcf/CasterPak/Readme.md

 and creates media playlists and segments your renditions.

 ** New in version 0.9 **
    Auto encoding of video renditions.
+Work in progress.

-The first endpoint is the master manifest.  it uses the same syntax as Akamai's Media Services On Demand 'csmil' url construction:
+one great feature is the client-side SMIL urls (.csmil) to get the master manifest.  it uses a similar syntax as Akamai's Media Services On Demand 'csmil' url construction:

+For casterpak, we use HLS for now, so the url looks like:

 http://example.com/i/path/<common_filename_prefix>,< bitrate >,< bitrate >,< bitrate >,< bitrate >,<common_filename_suffix>.csmil/master.m3u8